aidi-2004-ai-enterprise/Assignment2_Lanuja/README.md

 ├── requirements.txt
 ├── README.md

+Notes

 model.json stores a base64-encoded version of the trained XGBoost model for easy JSON loading.
-This is a local-only deployment.
+This is a local-only deployment for Lab 3.